-Thomas Meyer, our Chief Executive Officer, or the Share Lender, has entered into a share lending agreement with Cantor to facilitate the timely settlement of common shares sold under the Sales Agreement with Cantor.
+Thomas Meyer, our Chief Executive Officer, or the Share Lender, has entered into a share lending agreement with Cantor to facilitate the timely settlement of common shares sold under the Controlled Equity Offering Sales Agreement with Cantor.
 Pursuant to the terms of the share lending agreement, the Share Lender will lend common shares to Cantor so that those common shares may be delivered by Cantor to purchasers of common shares sold in the offering.
 Cantor will return common shares to the Share Lender upon the issuance of new common shares by the Company to Cantor.
-Neither the Company nor the Share Lender will receive any compensation for this arrangement.
+Neither the Company nor the Share Lender received any compensation for this arrangement.
+In the year ended December 31, 2017, we did not offer or sell any common shares under the Controlled Equity Offering Sales Agreement.
+The Controlled Equity Offering program terminated upon consummation of the Merger on March 13, 2018.